awiggs/chip-gr8/docsource/pages/docs.md

 Returns the vm with the minimum value by the given `projection`, a function that takes a vm as its argument and returns a comparable value.

 #### `.reset()`
-Resets all the vms
+Resets all the vms.

 ## Game (Class)
 A generic class for game specific data.
-Game specific instances of this class exist for each included ROM (cave, pong, work).
+Game specific instances of this class exist for each included ROM (Cave, Pong, Worm, etc.).

 #### `.actions`
 A list of valid actions (key values) for the given game.